SimplyRamin/Insta_like_prediction_310ai_competition/README.md

 - ***Performance Metrics Investigation***: I dive deep into the concept of "performance metrics" on Instagram.
 I discuss how various parameters contribute to evaluating a post's performance, from likes and comments to other publicly available data.

-- ***Feature Engineering***: I employ a unique approach by utilizing EfficientNet B7 for object detection in images.
-The content of the image, along with publicly available performance metrics like the number of likes and comments, is used as features for predicting the number of likes a post will receive.
+- ***Feature Engineering***: I employs a unique approach by utilizing EfficientNet B7 for object detection in images.
+The content of the image, along with publicly available performance metrics like the number of likes and comments, is used as a feature for predicting the number of likes a post will receive.

 ### Data Collection